paint strokes

 Yet still I was curious if I could find a solution to the issue without a context provider.
 Spoiler alert: the answer is yes and no. Skip to the end of the article to see the full context API solution.

 Some state solutions for SSR are using URL query parameters and cookies.
 While URL parameters are a great way to maintain state, they are more appropriate for use cases like tracking selected product variants (as in my example Next.js store) versus pure presentation preferences.
-Using this cookies’ solution as a base, I tried the following approach, first modifying my layout.tsx as follows:
+Using a cookie's solution as a base, I tried the following approach, first modifying my layout.tsx as follows:

 // src/app/layout.tsx